schmitech/grocery-compare/README.md

 - What's the best deal in the meat section?
 - Do they have any organic produce on sale?
 - Which store has the better price on apples?
-- Compare prices for chicken between Farm Boy and Produce Depot.
+- Compare prices for chicken between SunnySide Foods and Metro Market.
-- What's on sale in the bakery section at Farm Boy?
+- What's on sale in the bakery section at SunnySide Foods?

 ## Price Comparison Features